 </button>

-Standalone Informative SVGs (Charts, Diagrams)
+Standalone SVGs (Charts, Diagrams)

 // ✅ Correct: SVG as content with title and description